Keysearch Review (Keyword Research on a Budget)

 This is also a relatively new feature, and in my opinion, it’s a feature that any keyword research tool needs to have.

 In the above example, we’re seeing the keywords a certain article on reviews.com is ranking for.
-If you’re planning to write an article about the same topic, this report will help you to find the right keywords to target.
+If you’re planning to write an article about the same topic, this report will help you find the right keywords to target.

 If you submit a URL of a page on your own site, it allows you to identify new keyword opportunities.
 For example, you can optimize your content for keywords that aren’t yet ranking on the first page of Google.